Soft magnetic material

 Iron-silicon materials: Adding Si to Fe means less Coersive force than pure Fe and minimal iron loss, due to the increased electrical resistance, resulting in an excellent soft magnetic material.
 However, the hard and brittle nature of the material hinders machinability.

-Accordingly, from a powder base, leveraging MIM is expected to enable the production of net shaped parts.
+Accordingly, from a powder base, leveraging metal injection moulding (MIM) is expected to enable the production of net shaped parts.
 Moreover, while retaining all the magnetic properties, it is under going the development of surface reforming, compounding techniques and examining trace additional elements to compensate for the poor strength and corrosion resistance.

 Permendur is a soft magnetic material, featuring an alloy of iron and cobalt in a 1:1 ratio and its stand-out feature is the highest magnetic flux density.
 It is used in electromagnetic lenses, electron microscopes, the latest printer heads and linear pulse motors; all of which requires high reliability.
 However, the material is prone to embrittlement or deformation during annealing, during conventional machining.
 MIM is often feasible to overcome issues such as complex-shaped or thin-walled parts with high accuracy mass production.

 For examples of products and applications, click here!